Filing Your Return -> Voluntary Disclosures Program

 Making a Voluntary Disclosure

-Taxpayers who are unsure whether they want to proceed with a disclosure can do their VDP on a no-name basis.
+Taxpayers who are unsure whether they want to proceed with a disclosure can participate in a pre-disclosure discussion on a no-name (anonymous) basis, but this does not apply to applications which would be done under the Limited Program.
 This allows discussions with a VDP officer which are non-binding and general in nature, without revealing the identity of the taxpayer.
 Using this method, the VDP officer can confirm that there is nothing in the information provided that would immediately disqualify the taxpayer from further consideration under the VDP.
 However, a final determination cannot be made until the identity of the taxpayer is known and all facts related to the 4 validity conditions have been verified.

 A second review may be requested by a taxpayer if they disagree with a VDP decision, and an application for a judicial review can be made.
 If the VDP results in an assessment or reassessment with which the taxpayer disagrees, a Notice of Objection can be filed.